openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/thermalhydrogen.md

 **Unit commitment constraints** (when `uc` is set to `true`):
 - [Minimum up and down time constraint](@ref min_up_and_down_time_constraint_ref) (applied to the hydrogen edge)

-Users can refer to the [Adding Asset Constraints to a System](@ref) section of the User Guide for a list of all the constraints that can be applied to a thermal hydrogen plant asset.

 ### Investment Parameters
 | Field | Type | Description | Units | Default |